Phoenix Arts and Culture

 Think of your cover letter as providing a context or story for your resume: as a way of introducing yourself to the organization and giving them a general sense of who you are, why you're interested in and applying for this position, what makes you a good candidate, and how it fits into your larger life goals.

 When it comes to tone, we think the cover letter should be relatively professional and formal, speaking directly to the job description and using language that is concise and clear.
 At the same time, feel free to let your personality or voice shine through.
 For the greeting, you can address the cover letter directly to the supervisor or the organization as a whole.
-For the document itself, try to keep it under one page, and make sure it's formatted with single spacing in a legible, 11 or 12 pt font with standard margins.
+For the document itself, try to keep it under one page, and make sure it's formatted with single spacing in a legible, 12 pt font with standard margins.

 Just remember: people are busy--they're reading lots of different cover letters for a single position, not to mention all of the other work and responsibilities they have, too.
 Think about how you can make yourself distinctive, play to your strengths, and above all, be honest and truthful